ddmler/ddmler.github.io/_posts/2018-07-17-vue-spa-with-laravel-api-part-2.markdown

 php artisan make:seeder CardsTableSeeder
 ```

-When we use the seed command of artisan, it will call the main DatabaseSeeder class located at `database/seeds/DatabaseSeeder.php`, so we will have to call all other seeders in it like this:
+When we use the seed command of artisan, it will call the main DatabaseSeeder class located at `database/seeds/DatabaseSeeder.php`, so we will have to call all other seeders from it like this:

 ```php
 <?php